ChapuisPhilippe/Not-Operate-Not-Obvious/README.md

 Those program lines are associated with the youtube chanel presentation. https://www.youtube.com/channel/UCAbbqYojAufV02cPu74SqUg/ As the control command possibilities are a lot as we can imagine.
-NoNo is a kind of practical application around methods.
+NoNo is a kind of practical application around different methods.